Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 15+ Artificer_

-    Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a **60-foot :aoe-line: Line** originating from your Arcane Firearm to make a **:d20-save: Dexterity saving throw**{ .d20 }.
+    Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a **60-foot :aoe-line: Line** originating from your Arcane Firearm to make a **:d20-save: DEX Save**{ .d20 }.
 Targets take **4d6 :dmg-force: Force**{ .dmg-force } damage on a failed save, and half as much on a successful save.

     ---